DumalBhaskar/hugo-docker-k8s/Readme.md

 - And finally to deploy to Kubernetes

 In this repo, we have a Hugo-based website along with a Dockerfile, which will be used to build a container image for this application.

-You can create a Kubernetes cluster - [[ Refer ]](https://gitlab.cloudifyops.com/clops-training/free-kubernetes-platform.git)

 ## Step 1 - Analyse the dockerfile and build docker image